JLuc/scribus-project-manager/README.md

 sourcespattern=2
 ```

 Page number specifications can also be embeded in this source spec.
-See later.
+See above in dedicated part of this readme.

 ## Configuration data